name = valueaaseq1 = 'MNKMDLVADVAEKTDLSKAKATEVIDAVFA'

 validate_base_sequence('AUGC', True)

-import os # provides an interface to the computer’s operating system.
+import nameos.pathimport os # provides an interface to the computer’s operating system.

 os